Outside air temperature: Sources

 Outside air temperature can be obtained from the aviation meteorological services, on the ATIS or measured by a probe on the aircraft.
-When measured by the airplane's probe in flight, it may have to be corrected for adiabatic (ram effect) rise and friction, particularly in high performance aircraft.
+When measured by the airplane's probe in flight, it may have to be corrected for adiabatic (ram effect) rise and friction, particularly in high-performance aircraft.
 Therefore, the outside air temperature is usually calculated from the total air temperature.

+ATIS temperature represents the temperature at the elevation of the ATIS reporting station, i.e., the surface elevation.